emdgroup-liquid/liquid/src/docs/pages/getting-started.md

 We recommend importing and registering Liquid Web Components in a central place respectively the entry file of your application.

-There are two options to choose from when importing and registering Liquid Web Components.
-Depending on your needs you should choose one or the other.
+There are multiple options to choose from when importing and registering Liquid Web Components:

 ### self-lazy-loading bundle

-The _self-lazy-loading bundle_ is a tree shakable bundle, which includes all Liquid components as well as polyfills.
+The [self-lazy-loading bundle](https://stenciljs.com/docs/distribution) is a tree shakable bundle, which includes all Liquid components as well as polyfills.
 You just import it once, then it automatically loads components lazily whenever they are used in your app.

 ```js
 import { defineCustomElements } from '@emdgroup-liquid/liquid'